chillerlan/php-database/README.md

 	->primaryKey('id')
 	->execute();
 ```
-The generated SQL will look something like this
+The generated Query will look something like this
 ```mysql
 -- mysql